Gambling Addiction and Suicide

 Every day, all sorts of people contact support services to get the help they need.

-Other resources can help people with gambling addiction.
+Other resources can also help people who are experiencing addiction to gambling.

 What I'm going through...